 Then, the child gets the anesthesia from either an anesthesiologist or a CRNA (certified registered nurse anesthetist).
 Depending on the anesthesia type, it may be given through a mask, breathing tube, or IV.

-During anesthesia, the doctor or nurse will check breathing, heart rate and rhythm, body temperature, blood pressure, and blood oxygen levels.
+During anesthesia, the doctor or nurse will closely watch breathing, heart rate and rhythm, body temperature, blood pressure, and blood oxygen levels.

 After general anesthesia, kids go to the post-anesthesia care unit (PACU) or recovery room.
 Parents or caregivers usually can join their child here and be with them while they wake up.
 Kids often go home the same day, but some stay in the hospital.